Coulomb's law: Mathematical form

-The electrostatic force experienced by , according to Newton's third law, is

 System of discrete charges

 The law of superposition allows Coulomb's law to be extended to include any number of point charges.
 The force acting on a point charge due to a system of point charges is simply the vector addition of the individual forces acting alone on that point charge due to each one of the charges.
 The resulting force vector is parallel to the electric field vector at that point, with that point charge removed.